bkw777/NODE_DATAPAC/README.md

 All parts are 1206 & SOIC

-The decouplers are overspec to do double duty and give a few seconds retention without the battery.

 This uses different parts than the normal version and the circuit works slightly differently.
 It's the same logic, just with the central BLOCK & BYTE internal control signals inverted from active-low to active-high, mostly because I can't find an active-low version of CD4040 (12-bit binary counter).